-"Monk's Castle" acquired it's local moniker after numerous sightings of phantom monks in the woods dressed in brown robes, carrying lanterns, and chanting in Latin.
-The site is actually named St. James of the Sag Church and it is most notorious for rumors that a group of rambunctious teens were once caught there by evil monks who tortured them in hideous ways.
+"Monk's Castle" acquired its local moniker after numerous sightings of phantom monks in the woods dressed in brown robes, carrying lanterns, and chanting in Latin.
+The site is actually named St. James of the Sag Church and it is most notorious for rumors that a group of rambunctious teens were once caught there by evil monks who tormented them in hideous ways.

 Right across from Resurrection Mary's infamous ballroom, O'Henry's, is a restaurant said to have been one of Al Capone's speakeasies during his reign.
 Known as O'Henry's Roadhouse, it served as an alcohol-fueled gambling den and brothel with a basement used for interrogations and the slaughter of Capone's enemies.
-Abortions were performed in a small room on the second floor for prostitutes working in the establishment, the walls contained hidden compartments to hide gangsters, and their were underground tunnels for escape routes.
+The walls contained hidden compartments to hide gangsters, and there were underground tunnels for escape routes.